- 1. Hiver — Best help desk software that works inside Gmail

 Best free helpdesk software plan for large businesses

-Best free helpdesk software plan for small teams
+Best enterprise helpdesk software

-Best help desk software for DevOps
+Best help desk software for productivity and customer experience

 - ServiceDesk Plus